Batterway Rye Bread

-Measure the first 5 ingredients into a bowl; blend.
-Set aside.
-Pour the water into a mixing bowl; add the yeast.
-Let stand 3 to 5 minutes; stir.
-Add the syrup and 1/2 the flour-mixture.
-Beat 2 minutes with electric mixer on medium speed, or by hand until smooth.
+- Measure the first four ingredients into a bowl; blend and set aside.
+Pour the warm water into a mixing bowl and add the yeast; stir to dissolve.
+Let stand 3-5 minutes.
+Add the syrup, shortening and ½ the flour mixture.
+Beat 2 minutes with a hand mixer on medium speed or by hand until smooth.
 STOP MIXER.
-Add the rest of the ingredients and beat again with a spoon until smooth...1 to 1 ½ minutes.
+Add the remaining flour mixture and beat again with a spoon until smooth..1 to 1½ minutes.
 Scrape down batter from sides of bowl.
-Cover.
-Let rise in warm place until doubled...about 30 minutes.
-Meanwhile, grease two 5x9-inch OR 4 ½ x 8 ½ -inch loaf pans.
+Cover; let rise in warm place until doubled..about 30 minutes.
+Meanwhile, grease two 5x9-inch OR 4½ x 8½-inch loaf pans.